-When in the best interests of the child, the facility designs and implements service in a manner that supports and strengthens family relationships and empowers and enables parents and family members to assume their roles.
+When in the best interests of the member, the facility designs and implements service in a manner that supports and strengthens family relationships, empowers and enables parents or legal guardians and other family members to assume their roles.
 A written plan of family involvement, when appropriate, shall be developed at intake and updated no less than quarterly.
 The plan of family involvement will address but not be limited to the following issues:

-- visitation guidelines and/or restrictions; - facility responsibility for working with the family; - the state agency's (BCF) responsibilities for working with the family; - any other appropriate issues.
+- Visitation guidelines and/or restrictions; - · Facility responsibility for working with the family or legal guardians; - The state agency's (BSS) responsibilities for working with the family or legal guardian; - Any other appropriate issues.